pderichs/kalkulator/README.md

 # DONE

+- BUG: Add tests for function contexts
+- BUG: LispValue does not support IDENTIFIERS - could be useful for variables
 - Change numbers in UI to be zero based (helps with reference of cells)
 - Add lists: (list 3 556 "Hello")